 Ascariasis occurs most often in children in tropical and subtropical regions of the world — especially in areas with poor sanitation and hygiene.

-Most people infected with ascariasis have no symptoms.
-Moderate to heavy infestations cause various symptoms, depending on which part of your body is affected.
+Most people infected with ascariasis have no signs or symptoms.
+Moderate to heavy infestations cause various signs or symptoms, depending on which part of your body is affected.

 In the lungs

-After you ingest the microscopic ascariasis eggs, they hatch in your small intestine and the larvae migrate through your bloodstream or lymphatic system into your lungs.
+After you swallow the tiny (microscopic) ascariasis eggs, they hatch in the small intestine and the larvae migrate through the bloodstream or lymphatic system into the lungs.
 At this stage, you may experience signs and symptoms similar to asthma or pneumonia, including:

 Shortness of breath

-After spending six to 10 days in the lungs, the larvae travel to your throat, where you cough them up and then swallow them.
+After spending 10 to 14 days in the lungs, the larvae travel to the throat, where you cough them up and then swallow them.

 In the intestines

-The larvae mature into adult worms in your small intestine, and the adult worms typically live in the intestines until they die.
+The larvae mature into adult worms in the small intestine, and the adult worms typically live in the intestines until they die.
 In mild or moderate ascariasis, the intestinal infestation can cause:

 Vague abdominal pain